yichenke2004-ctrl/Simple-Calculator/README.md

-# Simple-Calculator
+# Simple Calculator

+## Description
-A small Python calculator created for the IT Management Tools resit exam
+A small Python calculator created for the IT Management Tools resit exam.

+## Features
+- Addition
+- Subtraction
+- Multiplication
+- Division

+## How to run

+python main.py